The 13 Best Streamers For Trout That Get Big Results

 6. The Sculpin Fly Known As Sculpzilla:

-Sculpin are a favorite food source for trout in many streams including the ones I fish and guide on and for that reason, I need a good sculpin streamer pattern, and the Sculpzilla perfectly imitates these bottom-dwelling fish and is my go-to sculpin fly.
+Sculpin are a favorite food source for trout in many streams, and for that reason, I need a good sculpin streamer pattern, and the Sculpzilla perfectly imitates these bottom-dwelling fish and is my go-to sculpin fly.

-I tie mine with a weighted head, rabbit strip body, and rubbery legs, and will tie it in a few shades of green tan, and black.
-I’ve even done well with yellow, and white.
+I tie mine with a weighted head, rabbit strip body, and rubber legs.
+I tie it in a few shades of green tan, and black.
+I’ve even done well with yellow or white.

 Trout eat fish, this little trout tried to eat this fish